List of EastEnders characters introduced in 2014: DC Emma Summerhayes

 The car crash that killed Emma received a nomination at the Inside Soap Awards in 2015.
+In 2014, Katy Brent from the Daily Mirror called Emma "Walford's most useless family liaison officer".

 Cameron Bryant

 Detective Sergeant Cameron Bryant, played by Glen Wallace, is a police sergeant investigating Lucy Beale's (Hetti Bywater) murder.
 He first appears in episode 4841, first broadcast on 21 April 2014, and makes his final appearance in episode 5302, first broadcast on 16 June 2016.

 Glen Wallace portrays DS Cameron Bryant.

 Cameron arrives with his colleague, DC Emma Summerhayes (Anna Acton), at the Beale household, when they inform Ian Beale (Adam Woodyatt) that his daughter, Lucy, is dead.
 He orders officers to search Lee Carter's (Danny-Boy Hatchard) bedroom and takes a DNA sample for forensics.
 When Max Branning (Jake Wood) changes his statement about his movements on the night of Lucy's death, Cameron returns with Emma to clarify Max and his daughter Abi's (Lorna Fitzgerald) statements.
 Cameron searches Phil Mitchell's (Steve McFadden) house in connection with a robbery committed by Jay Brown (Jamie Borthwick), the night Lucy was killed.

 It emerges that Cameron is Emma's fiancé; when Cameron learns of Emma's affair with Max, he punches him.
 Emma leaves Cameron for Max.
 Suspecting Max's daughter Lauren Branning (Jacqueline Jossa) and Lucy's brother Peter Beale (Ben Hardy) to be involved in Lucy's death, Cameron keeps them under surveillance.
 When Emma is suspended from her job following her affair with Max, Cameron tells Emma that it was Max who reported her.
 When Emma dies, Cameron is sent to collect her things from Max's house, and tells him he is not welcome at her funeral.

 When Max is wrongly found guilty of Lucy's murder, he escapes the courtroom, and punches Cameron when he tries to apprehend him.
 Max realises that Bobby Beale (Eliot Carrington) killed Lucy and as Cameron arrests Max, Max attempts to reveal this information but Cameron dismisses it as an act of desperation.
 When Max is sentenced to 21 years in prison, Lauren tells Cameron that Bobby did kill Lucy but Cameron refuses to believe her and insists that he swore when Emma died that Max would be punished for everything he did.
 Bobby later confesses to the police that he killed Lucy and is subsequently sentenced to three years in custody.
 Ian inadvertently reveals that he knew Bobby killed Lucy, but DI Samantha Keeble (Alison Newman) simply wishes him luck.
 Bryant asks about her inaction, so she says that Ian has suffered enough.